Skip to content

 }

-InventoryHandler, NotificationHandler, and PointHandler each subscribe to events.
-Coupling is low, and adding a new handler requires no changes to OrderService.
-The intent appears to have been cleanly realized.
+InventoryHandler, NotificationHandler, and PointHandler each subscribe to the event.
+Coupling is low, and when a new handler needs to be added, OrderService does not need to be touched.
+The intent appears to have been realized cleanly.

-About three months in, the boss gets in touch with a new requirement.
+About three months in, the boss reaches out with a new requirement.

-"When an order is completed, I need the inventory deduction result displayed on screen in real time.
-If inventory is insufficient, the order itself should be marked as failed."
+"When an order completes, please show the inventory deduction result on screen in real time.
+If stock is insufficient, the order itself should be marked as failed."

-This requirement breaks the fundamental premise of event-driven design.
-Events are fire-and-forget.
-The publisher has no knowledge of what subscribers do with them.
-To include the inventory deduction result in the response, a synchronous call is needed.
+This requirement breaks the fundamental premise of the event-driven design.
+Events are fire-and-forget: the publisher has no knowledge of the subscriber's processing result.
+To include the inventory deduction result in the response, a synchronous call is required.

-There are three options, and each carries a cost.
+There are three options, and all of them carry a cost.

-Option A: Add a synchronous inventory check before the event is published
+Option A: Add a synchronous inventory check before publishing the event

 public Result<OrderId, OrderError> PlaceOrder(PlaceOrderCommand command)